 Collaboration with scientists, researchers, inventors, entrepreneurs, artists, programmers, designers and musicians is central to learning at Acera.
 From our early days, connections with leading thinkers have inspired our students and teachers to create, innovate and lead.
-Several of our current collaborative projects can become ready for use beyond our walls with appropriate investment, including programs to introduce computer science to kids ages 5-8 and the integration of the Amino BioLab microbiology platform.
+Ultimately, with appropriate investment, we can use these collaborative projects to transform STEM education beyond our walls.

 - A professional development partnership with a graduate school of education to foster new capacities in new and mid-career educators.

 - A partnership with a public-school district that includes workshops to support change-agent teachers, new practices and curricula within public schools, and the creation of public innovation schools.
 More on the Teacher Change Agent Series.

 - Dedicated partnerships that enable research on topics that can inform teacher training, community workshops and symposia, school curricula, and new educational models.

 - A sponsor to fund the formal launch of an Education Innovation Initiative.

 Current and Past Collaborators